How Achtung.app measures AI visibility

 Google's guide covers Google's own AI features.
 ChatGPT and Perplexity use different infrastructure but the same basic pattern: live web search per query, then a cited answer.
 What improves findability in classic search results generally also improves the odds of being named in AI answers.

-That is where Achtung.app comes in: not on the question of how to build that coverage, but on whether it actually lands in real AI answers, per provider, per keyword, daily.
+That is where Achtung.app comes in: not on the question of how to build that coverage, but on whether it actually lands in real AI answers, per provider, per keyword, run after run.

 Source: Google, AI features and your website.